 Other winter care tips:

 - Prevention is better than cure.
-Wash hands regularly and maintain top-level hygiene.
+Wash hands regularly and maintains top-level hygiene.

-- Consult your paediatrician for the baby products which you can use.
+- Consult your paediatrician for baby products which you can use.

 - Use only un-perfumed products or those specifically made for infants.

 - Even at home, use products which are preferably unperfumed and light.
-However, it is best to take the baby in another room which you use toilet detergents.
+However, it is best to take the baby to another room where you use toilet detergents.

 - Avoid places with many footfalls.

-- Ensure your baby get the vaccinations on time.
+- Ensure your baby gets the vaccinations on time.

 - Consult your paediatrician about it.